ml-evs/git-tutorial/README.md

 want to the repository to be private or public, and then we can decide whether we want to select a license for the code
 <sup href='#license'>\[7\]</sup>.
 After creating the remote repository,
-we will be provided with a url and some instructions on how to set up our local copy; this example will expand those instructions below.
+we will be provided with a URL and some instructions on how to set up our local copy; this example will expand those instructions below.

 Now, on our local machine, we navigate to the top-level folder that we